Kim Kardashian’s Surrogate Had No Idea She Was Carrying Kimye’s Baby — Read About Her Reaction Here

 — E!
 News (@enews) November 17, 2017

-Kardashian’s surrogate, whose identity remains unknown, is reportedly a married African-American woman in her twenties with two children of her own.
+Kardashian’s surrogate, whose identity remains unknown, is reportedly a married African-American woman in her 20s with two children of her own.

-Kim Kardashian and Kanye West are also parents to four-year-old daughter North and one-year-old Saint.
+Kim Kardashian and Kanye West are also parents to 4-year-old daughter North and 1-year-old Saint.

 [Featured Image by Charley Gallay/Getty Images]